LukeShortCloud/rootpages/README.md

 # Root Pages

 Root Pages is a collection of quick and easy-to-reference tutorials, examples, and guides primarily for Linux and other UNIX-like systems.
-The main goal of this project is to provide an expanded alternative to "info" and/or "man" pages.
+The main goal of this project is to provide a more general purpose alternative to the "info" documents for System Adminstrators and Engineers.

 ## Usage